 - Resource pooling

 - Measured service

-Cloud computing is actually built on top of a virtualization that consists of compute, storage and network components.
-There are many different service models such as software-as-a-service (SaaS), infrastructure-as-a-service (IaaS), and platform-as-a-service (PaaS) as well as many characteristics that define scalability, fault-tolerance and on-demand delivery of service of a cloud.
+Cloud computing is actually built on top of virtualization that consists of computing, storage, and network components.
+There are many different service models such as software-as-a-service (SaaS), infrastructure-as-a-service (IaaS), and platform-as-a-service (PaaS) as well as many characteristics that define scalability, fault-tolerance, and on-demand delivery of service of a cloud.

-Virtualization is a software that manipulates hardware to run multiple operating systems and applications on the same server at the same time.
+Virtualization is software that manipulates hardware to run multiple operating systems and applications on the same server at the same time.
 It reduces IT costs for businesses and increases the efficiency and utilization of computer hardware.
-Vartualization can be viewed as a layer above physical hardware to make servers, workstations and other systems that is independent of the physical hardware.
-This is enabled by hypervisors such as KVM, Xen, LXC, VMWare etc on top of the hardware layer, where the systems are then installed.
+Virtualization can be viewed as a layer above physical hardware to make servers, workstations, and other systems that are independent of the physical hardware.
+This is enabled by hypervisors such as KVM, Xen, LXC, VMWare, etc on top of the hardware layer, where the systems are then installed.
 So the bulk of the work is done by hypervisors to enable virtualization on any computer hardware.

 Bottom line is that virtualization makes computing environments independent of physical hardware.

 The difference lies in the perspective in which these two technologies are used.

 1. Virtualization is the technology while cloud computing is a service.
 Virtualization is the foundation for a cloud.
 Cloud cannot exist without virtualization.